Overview of Stena Superfast VII & III

 |Rebuild for Stena Line||Further refurbishment||Ownership change|

 STENA SUPERFAST VII and STENA SUPERFAST VIII are the current Stena Line Belfast to Cairnryan ferries.
-They were originally built for Superfast Ferries as SUPERFAST VII and SUPERFAST VIII for the service between Hanko (Finland) and Rostock (Germany) by Howaldtswerke-Deutsche Werft in Kiel, Germany.
+They were originally built for Attica Group subsidiary Superfast Ferries as SUPERFAST VII and SUPERFAST VIII for a new Baltic Sea service between Hanko (Finland) and Rostock (Germany) by Howaldtswerke-Deutsche Werft in Kiel, Germany.

-SUPERFAST VII and SUPERFAST VIII were part of a series of 4 ships delivered to Attica Group subsidiary Superfast Ferries in 2001 and 2002 by the same yard (the other 2 are currently in service as Marine Atlantic’s ATLANTIC VISION (originally named SUPERFAST IX), and Stena Line's STENA SUPERFAST X).
-In 2006 the Finland - Germany Superfast operation was sold by its Greek parent Attica Group to Tallink, and the ships transferred to Tallink ownership.
+SUPERFAST VII and SUPERFAST VIII were part of a series of 4 ships built to the same design which were delivered to Superfast Ferries in 2001 and 2002 by the same yard (the other 2 are currently in service as Marine Atlantic’s ATLANTIC VISION (originally named SUPERFAST IX), and Stena Line’s STENA SUPERFAST X).
+The order was part of a 6-ship order placed with the HDW yard in 1998/99.
+The HDW yard was mainly a Naval yard, but they were keen to break into the ferry market and so reportedly took a loss on the contract price of the ships in order to try to establish themselves in the market.
+In 2006 the Finland – Germany Superfast operation was sold by its Greek parent Attica Group to Tallink, and the ships transferred to Tallink ownership.

 In March 2011 it was announced that Stena Line had agreed to charter the both vessels, which were losing money operating for heavily in debt Tallink.
 The initial charter was for 3 years, however on 5th February 2014 Tallink announced that they had agreed to continue the charter to Stena until Autumn 2019.
 STENA SUPERFAST VII and STENA SUPERFAST VIII replaced HSS STENA VOYAGER as well as the two previous conventional ferries, STENA CALEDONIA and STENA NAVIGATOR, which had operated between Stranraer and Belfast.
 On the introduction of the Superfast’s, Stena moved their Scottish port a few miles closer to the mouth of Loch Ryan, to a purpose built new development at Old House Point named Loch Ryan Port, just north of Cairnryan.